Scope of application

 By way of illustration, the following « excuses » have been deemed sufficient:

-• evidence of such correct functioning may be the fact that it has operated effectively for several years (J31/90),
+- an isolated mistake in the application of a deadline monitoring system that, otherwise, functions correctly (J2/86).
+Evidence of such correct functioning may be the fact that it has operated effectively for several years (J31/90);

 Focus on the end of the impediment